Minimaxity and Efficiency in Exponential Family Regression: From Star-Shaped to Convex Constraints: Introduction

-Our aim is to quantify the minimax rate of estimation (up to some universal constants which will be allowed to depend on $M$).
-The minimax rate is a fundamental concept in statistical decision theory, providing the best possible worst-case performance of an estimator over a class of distributions.
-It is defined as
+Our primary objective is to characterize the minimax rate of $\ell _{2}$ estimation error for $\theta_0$, exact up to constants depending only on $M$.
+As a central concept in statistical decision theory, the minimax framework captures the best possible worst-case performance of an estimator over a given parameter space.
+Formally, the minimax risk over the constraint set $K$ is defined as